Recoskie/Fl64/docs/Examples.md

   <br /><br />

-  Also the larger you set "b".
-The bigger "a" becomes in the next part, because of the scale size.
+  Also the larger you set "b", then the bigger "a" becomes in the next part, because of the scale size.

   <br /><br />